 An internal navigation device shall incorporate self-check features to ensure that erroneous position data is not encoded into the beacon message.
 The self-check features shall prevent position data from being encoded into the beacon message unless minimum performance criteria are met.
-These criteria could include the proper internal functioning of the device, the presence of a sufficient number of navigation signals, sufficient quality of the signals, and sufficiently low geometric dilution of precision.
+These criteria could include the proper internal functioning of the device, the presence of a sufficient number of navigation signals, sufficient quality of the signals, and geometric dilution of precision below 50.

-The ELT (DT) navigation system shall be cold-started on initial power-up (ELT(DT) in ARMED mode see section 4.5.6.1), but shall not be cold started if the ELT(DT) is subsequently activated or between ELT(DT) transmissions.
+The ELT (DT) navigation system shall be cold-started on initial power-up (ELT(DT) in ARMED mode see section 4.5.6.1) but shall not be cold started if the ELT(DT) is subsequently activated or between ELT(DT) transmissions.
 Cold start refers to the absence of time dependent or position dependent data in memory, which might affect the acquisition of the GNSS position.

 With a clear view of the sky the distance between the horizontal position provided by the navigation device, at the time of the position update, and the actual navigation device position shall not exceed 30 m 95% of the time.
 The distance between the vertical position (altitude) provided by the navigation device, at the time of the position update, and the actual navigation device position shall not exceed 50 m 95% of the time.
+The objective should be to provide a position with low geometric dilution of precision, however if the only position available (whether this be 2D or 3D) has a high dilution of precision then this position should be provided rather than being discarded in favour of not providing a position at all.

 The encoded position data shall be provided in a format compatible with the International Terrestrial Reference System (ITRS) and its reference frames (ITRF) such as the WGS 84 or GTRF.
 The difference between the chosen format and the ITRF shall not exceed 10 cm.

 The navigation device shall provide the following additional information for each provided position whether it has no Fix or was operating in 2D or 3D Mode and shall encode this data in the message in accordance with section 3.3.
 If a valid 3D location (including height) is available then this shall be transmitted, however if a 3D location is not available but a valid 2D location is then this shall be transmitted instead.
+In this instance when the location changes from 3D to 2D (or No Fix) the altitude shall be reset to the default value until such time as a 3D fix with altitude is available.

-First provision of encoded location within a transmitted message shall occur within 5 seconds with a 95% probability, with a clear view of the sky.
+First provision of encoded location within a transmitted message shall occur within 5 seconds\ after ELT(DT) activation with a 95% probability, with a clear view of the sky.